Skip to main content

 default:false

-Immediate-or-cancel (IOC) executes all or part of an order immediately and cancels any unfilled portion.
+Immediate-or-cancel (IOC) flag.
+When true, the matching engine executes all or part of the order immediately and cancels any unfilled portion.
+Default: false.

 Refer to Order Parameter Rules for unsupported parameter combinations.